Boiled Egg (1 Medium) and Biryani (1 serving(s))

 Portion Control

-Reduce the portion size of biryani to limit the intake of carbohydrates which can help manage glucose levels.
+Reduce the portion size of the biryani to limit the intake of carbohydrates, which contribute to glucose spikes.

-Add vegetables like spinach, broccoli, or bell peppers to your meal.
-The fiber content can slow down digestion and the absorption of carbohydrates.
+Incorporate non-starchy vegetables like spinach, broccoli, or bell peppers into your meal.
+These foods are rich in fiber and help slow down digestion.

-Include a small portion of healthy fats such as avocado slices or a handful of nuts like almonds or walnuts to your meal to promote satiety and stabilize glucose levels.
+Add a source of healthy fats, such as avocado or a small handful of nuts, to your meal.
+This can help stabilize blood sugar levels.

 Stay Hydrated